Date of Award

 Scholarly Commons Citation

 Paulsen, Marianne, "Perception of Competence in Male and Female Pilots: Between Group Differences" (2002).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 163.